 Common interests are an excellent way of bridging the distance between you and your prospect.
-Discuss their hobbies, a recent vacation, or other non-business activities to advance the conversation.
+Discuss their hobbies, a recent vacation, or other non-business activities to advance the sales conversation.
 It may be travel, music, charitable activities, or even pets.
 Referring back to social media websites will provide you enough clues about your prospect’s interests or hobbies.

 Listen and be non-judgmental

 Active listening will bring you closer to your prospect.
 The ability to listen with interest will help you gain trust, particularly when it comes time for your prospect to divulge sensitive information.
 Active listening also means understanding inflection of voice and overall tone of prospects’ message.
 Listening with an open mind, being non-judgmental, and showing curiosity makes them feel important.